-Crags in Andalusia
+Crags and cliffs in Andalusia

 Power of petrified nature – limited access and remarkable wildlife.

-The vegetation is generally scarce on rocks due to the verticality of the environment and to the non-existent soils or in its minimum expression.
-But there are some species and, in fact, the Mediterranean rupicolous vegetation is quite diverse and is enriched by the species found at the base of the wall (saxicol plants).
-The characteristics of the substrate vary depending on the bedrock (limestone, dolomites, siliceous) and humidity (orientation, shade, water filtration) and favor the existence of a variety of endemic species, many of them of high conservation value.
+The vegetation is generally scarce on rocks due to the verticality of the environment and to the minimum presence of soil.
+But there are some flora and, in fact, the Mediterranean rupicolous vegetation is quite diverse and enriched by the species found at the base of the wall (saxicol plants).

 There are many steep cliffs in the young and limestone mountain ranges of Andalusia, here the spectacular Peñón del Berrueco.